 I recommend a gluten and dairy free low FODMAP diet for around 8 weeks while you take the gut healing nutrients.
 Also include plenty of bone broth or collagen powder to help provide the nutrients to heal the gut.

 There are a lot of nutrients that can help with gut healing and I don’t recommend them all, and the specific formula can vary from person to person.
-Below are some of the key nutrients.

 Michael is head consultant at Planet Naturopath - Functional Medicine and Nutrition Solutions.